The Truth about Mommyjacking No One Will Tell You

 “Can this wait?”

-If the answer is yes, then bite your tongue.
+If the answer is yes, then bite your tongue, or call a chat line number where you don’t know the people you’re talking to.
 Your words will not actually edify her and they might just drive a wedge into your friendship.
 Instead, ask yourself what you can say to help encourage your mama friend and say those things instead.
 Then, when it is your turn, you might just find that she does the same thing for you.